fbpx

 How much does student housing cost by city?

-What types of accommodation are covered?
+What types of accommodation are in each guide?

-Which is the cheapest city for students?
+Which is the cheapest student city?

-How to use this page: Find your city below, check the average weekly cost, then click through to the specific guides you need.
-If you're still deciding which city to study in, the cost comparison table at the bottom lets you compare accommodation prices across the UK at a glance.
+If you are still deciding which city to study in, the cost comparison table at the bottom lets you compare accommodation prices across all 25 cities side by side.

 London